 Fortunately, there’s a type of application called an integration platform as a service, or iPaaS.
 An iPaaS acts as a centralized connection point for as many applications as you need and opens incredible functionality with the software you already own and use daily.

-The Saltbox Platform is Vision33’s iPaaS.
+The Saltbox Platform is Vision33’s exclusive iPaaS solution.
 Saltbox enables you to see and manage every connection you have among your entire software stack.
 Its user-friendly interface makes it easy for even non-technical users to build new integrations and automate tasks without writing code.

 If you’re interested, you can learn more about the Saltbox iPaaS and watch a demo in this webinar.